ATV, Snowmobile and Boating While Intoxicated in MN

 The BAC tests have also been known to be inaccurate, which leads to many people being unfairly arrested for these crimes.
 The most common type of test is the breath test, which can be skewed by lingering alcohol on the breath and may measure a higher BAC than is accurate for the individual.
 If it can be proven that a test was incorrectly administered or that its results are invalid, the test will not be admissible in court.

-Minnesota Attorneys for ATV DUI/DWI and Boating While Intoxicated
+Minnesota Attorneys for Recreational Vehicle and Boating DUIs/DWIs

 The team at Sieben Edmunds Miller Minneapolis criminal defense lawyers and St.Paul criminal defense lawyers is skilled at handling any type of DUI/DWI charge.
 In the eyes of the law, all types of driving under the influence are equal.
 Our attorneys know this and treat each ATV or boating case as seriously as we would take a DUI or DWI case involving another motor vehicle.
 Don’t allow a DUI or DWI conviction to drastically alter your life.
 Call us at (651) 994-6744 so we can help.